 Listen to the Māori greetings used on Radio New Zealand and read the English translations.

-Roger Wilson reads the Grimm versions of some of the fairytales, which are kind, cruel, occasionally shocking and other times just absurd... but always entertaining!
-Enjoy!
+The Grimm versions of some of the fairytales, which are kind, cruel, occasionally shocking and often just absurd...

 A Pathway of Song: Richard Nunns plays many traditional Māori instruments in his collection.